 A decade later, reconstruction began, to turn this wooden cathedral into a stone one.
 It has undergone various refurbishments since then, but the Crypt is still completely original.

-In the Crypt, whose massive stone pillars support the entire weight of the cathedral, you'll see Tom and Jerry, the mummified remains of a cat and mouse that got stuck in an organ pipe.
+In the Crypt, whose massive stone pillars support the entire weight of the cathedral, you'll see Tom and Jerry, the mummified remains of a cat and rat that got stuck in an organ pipe.

 These two certainly made an impression on James Joyce – they were mentioned in his last great work, Finnegan’s Wake.